Fire Damage Emergency Tips

 What you can do until help arrives

 After an unfortunate event such as a fire, safety should be your most important priority.
-Here at SERVPRO of East York safety is our number one priority, immediately followed by satisfying our customers needs.
+Here at SERVPRO of East York PA safety is our number one priority, immediately followed by satisfying our customers' needs.

 Fire Damage Safety Tips: